livewire/docs/source/docs/data-binding.blade.md

 ## Lazily Updating

 By default, Livewire sends a request to server after every "input" event.
-This is usually fine for things like `<select>` elements that don't update frequently, however, this is often unnescessary for text fields that update as the user types.
+This is usually fine for things like `<select>` elements that don't update frequently, however, this is often unnecessary for text fields that update as the user types.

 In those cases, use the `lazy` directive modifier to listen for the native "change" event.